Simplifying residential aged care funding

 Step 1

-Contact carer gateway (link to website) or My Aged Care (link to website)) to check eligibility.
+Contact Carer Gateway or My Aged Care to check eligibility.

 Step 2

-Book a respite stay at OXA – no prior ACAT assessment needed.
+Book a respite stay at Oxa Care—no ACAT assessment is required upfront.

 Step 3

-Enjoy peace of mind knowing your loved one is in safe hands.
+Enjoy peace of mind knowing your loved one is in a safe and supportive environment.

 What makes Oxa Care a top choice for aged care?